WojciechMatuszewski/programming-notes/aws-stuff.md

 - **fully managed**

-* ingest big amounts of data in real-time
+* ingest big amounts of data in real-time.

 - you put data into a stream, **that stream contains storage with 24h expiry window, WHICH CAN BE EXTENDED TO 7 DAYS for**.
 That means when the data record reaches that 24h window it gets removed.
 Before that window you can read it, it will not get removed.
+This is why Kinesis is know for the **data immutability**.

 * stream can scale almost indefinitely, using **kinesis shards**